Grand Lake Stream, Maine

 Grand Lake Stream is a plantation in Washington County, Maine, United States.
 The population was 125 at the 2020 census.

-Grand Lake Stream, the town is named after the stream that flows through the town, which is notable for its excellent landlocked salmon fishery and a fishing tradition that dates to the middle of the 19th century.
+The town Grand Lake Stream is named after the stream that flows through it, which is notable for its excellent landlocked salmon fishery and a fishing tradition that dates to the middle of the 19th century.
 It also has a long, local tradition of hand-built wooden canoes, ideal for navigating the waters of nearby West Grand Lake.

 While the year-round population of Grand Lake Stream is relatively small, there are many visitors in the spring, summer and fall for fishing, hunting, and general relaxation purpose.
 There are a number of lodges, cabins, and guiding services available.
 There is also a very active local land trust based in the middle of town, which owns and manages a large portion of the nearby forests and wetlands.
 Each summer, Grand Lake Stream is also the site of a meeting of prominent American economists.